A-serna0415/wcc2-workshop-1/README.md

 *With this idea clear in my mind, I decided to draw on Daniel Shiffman’s explanation of genetic algorithms in *The Nature of Code* and treat my virtual agent as a kind of “living organism” simulation: it solves small problems and evolves based on the user’s interaction.
 In this context, completed tasks work like a fitness signal, repetition produces measurable progress, and the user’s decisions function like selection, shaping which skills and attributes get reinforced over time [Shiffman, 2012].
 This is where the gamification layer becomes essential: by translating routines into visible feedback loops (XP, levels, unlocks), the system makes progress feel personal.*

-## [How to Run]
-1. Download the repo and save it on your machine.
-2. Run it using any IDE of your choice [ideally *VS Code*, thanks to it's feature of *Live Server* is possible to run JavaScript code on browser easily].

 ## [General Rules]
 *In a more concrete technical terms, the project is built around three core systems that I designed to work together and fully support this interactive experience: **the world**, **the task manager** and **the agent's status**.*